Infoworker/teamscontrol/Road-Map.md

 - SharePoint site owners will be able to associate SharePoint sites in an existing HUB
 - Custom fields, e. g.
 "Project Manager" will be available for users to fill out when requesting Team, Group or SharePoint site
 - Team, Group and SharePoint approvers will receive a notification when a Team is requested
-- Tooltips on how to fill out and use request form